 I Am Root

 Rooting is the ability to have full administrative access to your system.
 It's also a complete pain for devices that have locked bootloaders.
 Which, your bootloader could be locked from a few different groups.
 Whether it's through your device manufacturer, the specific model of the device, or through your carrier, it makes owning the device annoying.
 This is because you can't fully control your device through rooting and can't do what you want with it.
 Which could include installing a program ( like AdAway ) to block ads across the device ( without using the VPN interface like NetGuard does ) or having a fine-tuned iptables-based firewall with AFWall+.
-With root, you completely own the device and can do whatever you with it.
+With root, you completely own the device and can do whatever you want with it.
 Well let me rephrase, not exactly anything..

 CAN YOU HEAR ME?